supannikar/nitest/README.md

 - maven (require version 3)
 - git

-**Step for running proiect **
+**Step for running proiect**

 1. Clone project from repository: git clone git@github.com:supannikar/nitest.git

-2.Build project: mvn clean install
+2. Build project: mvn clean install

-3Run project: mvn spring-boot:run
+3. Run project: mvn spring-boot:run

 The API will be run on port 8090: http://localhost:8090/api/nitest/v1/todos And also we've implement RestFul API documentation.
 It will be run on this link: http://localhost:8090/api/nitest/v1/docs